Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: The VBG Control System

-with $w(z)$ being the spot size at location $z$.
-One notices that there is no direct first order coupling into phase noise, while the loss is given by

-where $\beta_G=\frac{\lambda}{\pi w(0)}\sim10^{-5}$rad is the divergence angle of the Gaussian beam, and this agrees well with the reference \cite{mueller2005beam}.
+where $\beta_G=\frac{\lambda}{\pi w(0)}\sim10^{-5}$rad is the divergence angle of the Gaussian beam, which agrees with the reference~\cite{mueller2005beam,anderson1984alignment}.
 One also finds that the loss is minimized when the mirror is placed at the waist.
 Then, we have